In this lab students will demonstrate how stoichiometry can be applied to a chemical reaction that produces a gas.

 Set up the equipment you have to carry out this chemical reaction in such as way as to be able to measure the amount of carbon dioxide produced.
 Discuss this with your group and come up with a plan and write it in your lab notebook.
 Share this written plan with your teacher for approval before carrying out your plan.
 Here is an important tip: Do not add all of the acid at once or it will bubble over the top of the flask and ruin your experiment.

 Carry out your plan and observe the reaction closely.
 Record your observations in your lab notebook.
 Be careful to examine the flask carefully both during and after the reaction.
 Note changes in appearance, mass, temperature and whether or not all of the solid dissolves.

 Measure the amount of carbon dioxide produced.
 Record it in your lab notebook and show work for the calculation that you used to measure the amount of carbon dioxide.
 Share the result with your teacher so the results can be shared with the rest of the class.
 When you have the opportunity, obtain the results of the other groups in your class and record them in your lab notebook.

-In a typed and printed out document answer the following questions as an individual.
+In a Google Doc submitted through Classroom, answer the following questions as an individual.
 You may not work with a partner to answer the questions and your responses will be graded based on their accuracy.